pnp/List-Formatting/.github/CONTRIBUTING.md

 - You will need to have a README file for your sample, which is based on [provided template](../samples/README-template.md) under the Samples folder.
 Please copy this template and update accordingly.
 README has to be named as README.md with capital letters.
     - You will need to have a picture of the sampe in practice in the README file ("pics or it didn't happen").
 Preview image must be located in the sample folder and should be named as screenshot.png.
 - README template contains specific tracking image as a final entry in the page with img tag by default to https://telemetry.sharepointpnp.com/sp-dev-column-formatting/samples/readme-template.
 This is transparent image, which is used to track popularity of individual samples in GitHub.
     - Updated the image src element according with repository name and folder information.
-If your sample is for example in samples folder and named as react-todo, src element should be updated as https://telemetry.sharepointpnp.com/sp-dev-column-formatting/samples/date-range-format
+If your sample is for example in samples folder and named as date-range-format, src element should be updated as https://telemetry.sharepointpnp.com/sp-dev-column-formatting/samples/date-range-format
 - When you are submitting new sample solution, please name the sample solution folder accordingly
     - Folder name should start by identifying type of the field which sample is form - like "number-", "text-", "date-"
     - If sample can be used on any field type, please use "generic-" as the prefix for your sample folder